chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 !!!
 Tip "Subscription Admin"
 	**Important**: a Subscription Admin can assign the role 'Subscription Admin' to other users on 'User Detail page'.
+	A Subscription Admin can take away the role of another **Subscription Admin**.

 ### Environment Admin

-**Definition**: An Environment Admin manages the CHILI GraFx environment(s) where he is assigned to by his Subscription Admin
+**Definition**: An Environment Admin manages the CHILI GraFx environment(s) where they are assigned to by their Subscription Admin

 Permissions

 - Access to environments where you are Environment Admin
-- View overview of all the environments where you are Environment Admin
+- View an overview of all the environments where you are Environment Admin
-- Access to GraFx Publisher
 - Manage the CHILI GraFx environment where you are Environment Admin
 	- Environment Settings (eg. branding)
 	- User management (CRUD actions) for the users of environments where you are Environment Admin